 Starting with the storage issues is a good approach.
 As a rule of thumb, you want to have as much free storage on the computer as you can.
 And it is not just about needing it to ensure that you can download and install video games.

 No, the MacBook will perform better with less clutter on its drive.
 You might go as far as needing to remove mcafee from mac as well as some other integrated apps you have no plans to use.

-Other than deleting obvious clutter yourself, you should also consider a cleanup utility tool to take care of system and app cache as well as other temporary junk.
+Other than deleting obvious clutter yourself, you should also consider a cleanup utility tool to take care of the system and app cache as well as other temporary junk.

 Another good way to solve storage issues is to rely on external HDDs and iCloud.
-Both are great as you can transfer files from the computer to the external storage, not to mention the option to back up data.
+Both are great as you can transfer files from the computer to external storage, not to mention the option to back up data.

 Finally, if you find that the MacBook’s drive lacks free space because you continue to store media files on the device, consider switching to streaming platforms instead.

 Unfortunately, MacBooks are not as flexible as other computers when it comes to hardware upgrades.
 In fact, few models are compatible with hardware modifications, so you might not even have this option available.

 Nevertheless, if you check and see that your current Mac model has room for hardware improvements, go for it so long as you have the budget.

 The most common hardware changes include extra RAM and an external graphics processing unit.
 Also, if your Mac still uses an HDD, consider replacing it with a solid-state drive.